webosose/website/content/en/docs/guides/setup/building-webos-ose.md

 To build a webOS OSE image, `build-webos` repository is used.
 This repository contains the top level code that aggregates the various [OpenEmbedded](http://openembedded.org/) layers into a whole from which webOS OSE images can be built.

-Set up `build-webos` by cloning its Git repository, and move into the cloned directory:
+Set up `build-webos` by cloning its Git repository, and cd into the cloned directory:

 ```bash
 $ git clone https://github.com/webosose/build-webos.git